How to make the Fed rate cut work for you - KESQ

 For borrowers, “rates are not going to fall fast enough to bail you out of a bad situation,” said Greg McBride, chief financial analyst at Bankrate.com.
 “And for savers, these rate cuts won’t erase the benefit you got from rising rates in 2022 and 2023.
 Savers with competitive high-yielding accounts will still be way ahead of the game.”

-Here’s a more specific look at how the Fed’s rate cutting will affect your credit cards, car loans, home loans, high-yield savings accounts, certificates of deposits and other financial accounts.
+Here’s how the Fed’s rate-cut move will affect your life, including your credit cards, car loans, home loans, high-yield savings accounts, certificates of deposits and other financial accounts.

 Your credit cards